 14. Data security

 Your personal data will be stored and processed on our computers in Switzerland.
-We protect your personal data by compliance with physical, electronic and process-technical security measures in accordance with the applicable Swiss Federal legislation.
+We protect your personal data by way of compliance with physical, electronic, and process-technical safety measures in accordance with article 32, GDPR, in conjunction with the applicable Swiss Federal law.
 Among others, firewalls and data encryption are used to protect our computers.
 Beyond this, we perform person controls at access to our buildings and files, and grant access to personal data only to those employees who need them to perform their tasks.

 15. Use of automated decision-making, including profiling

 In principle, we do not use any fully automated decision-making in accordance with Article 22 GDPR for establishing and carrying out the business relationship.
 If we use this procedure in individual cases, we will inform you about this separately if this is required by law.

 These data protection notes may be updated occasionally, since we continually develop and optimize our services.
 For this, the respective latest version will be published on our website.